BLucknauth/Workout-Project/README.md

 ## Research Topics

-* (3 points) Unit Testing
+* (5 points) Use Grunt to integrate JSHint
-    * I'm going to use either Jasmine/Mocha for unit testing (will update with which one I choose)
+    * I'm going to use Grunt + JSHint to run automatically on file change
 * (5 points) Passport
     * I will use passport for user authentication